licky-licky/toji-no-miko-translations/docs/md/docs/Chinese_Pandas_Bringing_Good_Fortune.md

 **Yui:** Hold your horses-\!
 The main event starts right here\!
 **Yui:** While the two of us are having a good time on our date, a group of burly thugs shows up and surrounds us, then tells you this:
 **Yui:** "Hey, pretty little thing, want to come have a good time with us..."
 **Yui:** That's when the thugs try to take you away by force.
-But then, I shout, "Get your hands off my girlfriend-\!" and give the guys a high kick while I'm still in my China dress\!
+But then, I shout, "Get your hands off my girlfriend-\!\" and give the guys a high kick while I'm still in my China dress\!
 **Yui:** To protect the girl I love, I start pumping out stylish moves, taking down the punks one after another.
 And, completely captivated by me, my girlfriend says:
 **Yui:** "Thank you\!
 I owe you my life.
 To make it up to you...
 You.
 Can.
 Have.
 Me..."
 **Yui:** Kyaa-\!
 Y'know, you're a lot bolder than I thought...
 But, what kind of woman turns down a woman's advances\!
 Now's not the time to hold ourselves back\!
 And then, the two of us spend our sweet time together...
 Eheheheh...